 For more details, see our Fundrise review.

-When researching real estate investing platforms (and other alternative investments), it’s important to know if you qualify as an accredited investor.
+When researching commercial real estate investing platforms (and other alternative investments), you must know if you qualify as an accredited investor.
 Some platforms and investments are open only to accredited investors, while others like Fundrise are open to both accredited and non-accredited investors.

 In the U.S., accredited investors need to meet at least one of the qualifying criteria: